Home » Repayment » Student Loan Forgiveness » Student Loan Forgiveness for Government Contractors

 PSLF may be the best forgiveness program, but it is far from the only option.

-Borrowers on an income-driven repayment plan can qualify for forgiveness after 20 years.
-This option applies to all borrowers regardless of employer.
-Due to the extended qualification period, IDR forgiveness is best suited for borrowers struggling financially or those who have massive amounts of federal student debt.
+Borrowers on an income-driven repayment plan can qualify for forgiveness after 20-25 years.
+This option applies to all borrowers, regardless of who their employer is.
+Due to the longer forgiveness time frame, this option is especially well-suited for borrowers struggling financially or who have massive amounts of federal student debt.

-Many other borrowers may qualify for forgiveness programs based upon their profession.
-Additionally, some employers offer loan forgiveness programs.
+Some borrowers may qualify for forgiveness programs that cater to their specific profession.
+Additionally, some employers even offer their own loan forgiveness programs.

 The Government Contractors Who Qualify for PSLF

-In some cases, state law prohibits a government entity from directly hiring the individual providing the service.
-For example, in many cases, courts will hire attorneys to represent indigent clients.
+Some states have laws that prohibit a government entity from directly hiring the individual providing the service.
+For example, courts will often hire attorneys to represent indigent clients.
 The attorney may still be employed by a private firm or working on their own, but as long as they manage a full-time caseload, meaning at least 30 hours per week, they can qualify for PSLF.

 This handout from the National Legal Aid and Defender Foundation does a great job of explaining how this exception works.